 09. Hiccup and Snoutlout’s Relationship

-Hiccup and Snotlout are very different in personality and temperament.
+The relationship between Hiccup and Snotlout is very different between sources.
 So is their relationship.
 In the books, the pair are paternal cousins through their fathers who happen to be brothers.

 In the media franchise, they aren’t related in any way.
 There is no reference to their fathers being related.